zeevgoshen/AutoComplete_CSharp_React_CitiesCSV/README.md

 3. Other client side caching strategies can be considered.

-***** Most testing was done manually/unit testing and debugging, Also with the e2e option of Cypress.
+***** Most testing was done manually/unit testing and debugging, also with the e2e option of Cypress.